 - Trying To Find Home Items

-It is only when moving out or getting your own stuff that you realise how expensive home items are.
+It is only when moving out or getting your own stuff that you realize how expensive home items are.
 The trick?
 Opt for second-hand as opposed to buying cheap.
 They will probably last longer and serve you better than new but cheap home items will.